yansh/yansh.github.io/_posts/articles/2015-03-10-no-apps-are-the-best-apps.markdown

 First, little disclaimer to put this post in a context.
 [Max Ott](http://www.nicta.com.au/people/mott/) of [NICTA](http://www.nicta.com.au) and I, have been talking about the [Internet of Information](http://yansh.github.io/articles/moana/) for a few years now.
 We motivated our discussion by claiming that the current network service does not align well with how applications are built and used.

-In this post, using the context provided by Paul Adams' post, I would like to speculate on how the future Internet service abstraction can better support current and future trends in application development.
+In this post, using the context provided by Paul Adams' post, I would like to speculate on how an information-centric  Internet service abstraction can better support current and future trends in application development.

 ## Apps as Information  Containers